AnImpulsiveHuman/katacoda-scenarios/opagatekeeper-policy/hostnetwork/step4.md

 `kubectl apply -f deployment-violation.yaml`{{execute}}

-This should get denied.
+This will get denied as "hostNetwork" is set to true.

 ## non-violation.yaml
 Take a look at the deployment-non-violation.yaml file and then apply the file.

 `kubectl apply -f deployment-non-violation.yaml`{{execute}}

-This should not get denied.
+This will not get denied as "hostNetwork" is not set to true.